mbrightcpacket/headscale/README.md

 ## Disclaimer

 1. This project is not associated with Tailscale Inc.
-2. The purpose of Headscale is maintaining a working, self-hosted Tailscale control panel.
+2. The purpose of Headscale is maintaining a working, self-hosted Tailscale control plane.

 ## Contributing